-Most expensive luxurious cars in the world are so much more than a mode of conveyance.
-These rolling art pieces capture the priorities of the one percent of world’s population, and in that sphere, flamboyance and swagger take primacy over realism and productivity.
+The most expensive luxury cars in the world are so much more than a mode of conveyance.
+These rolling art pieces capture the priorities of the one percent of the world’s population, and in that sphere, flamboyance and swagger take primacy over realism and productivity.

 “Money may not buy happiness, but I’d rather cry in a Jaguar than on a bus.”― Françoise Sagan

 “I was trying for years to woo people through humor, but it seems flash cars are much easier.”

 – Stephen Merchant (comedian and actor)